robyscar/WSL-DistroLauncher-Alpine/README.md

   ### Goals
   The goal of this project is to enable:
-  * Allow devolopers to use Alpine on there Windows machines for simple tasks (basically everything except kernel modules)
+  * Allow devolopers to use Alpine on their Windows machines for simple tasks (basically everything except kernel modules)
-  * Allow developers to use the WSL with a very low foodprint (compared to debian/ubuntu)
+  * Allow developers to use the WSL with a very low footprint (compared to debian/ubuntu)
-  * Use the official tar.gz Userland release without building a custom userland tar.gz
+  * Use the official tar.gz userland release without building a custom userland tar.gz
-  * Make the project "self maintained", aka. don't require to ship any dependencies that require beeing updated and automatically pull the latest stable userland from the official source (WIP)
+  * Make the project "self maintained", i.e. don't require to ship any dependencies that require being updated and automatically pull the latest stable userland from the official source (WIP)

 ### Project Status
 This project is an active repo maintained by agowa338.